f5devcentral/terraform-azure-bigip-module/examples/bigip_azure_3nic_deploy/README.md

 ## Deploys F5 BIG-IP Azure Cloud

-This Terraform module deploys multiple 3-NIC BIG-IP in Azure with the following characteristics:
+This Terraform module deploys multiple 3-NIC BIG-IP( based on module count with default value as 1 ) in Azure with the following characteristics:

 BIG-IP 3 Nic with management, external, internal interfaces associated with user provided subnet and security-group